Max-Leach/GNNpredict/bondnet/README.md

 # BonDnet adapted
-Supporting code, such as training and testing, has been moved from Chem.
-Sci., 2021,12, 1858-1868, while the model will be modified to attain a novel architecture.
+Code has been copied from Chem.
+Sci., 2021,12, 1858-1868. with a new train_bde.py file based off of train_bde.ipynb with some directory changes.

 ## Required Packages (that I've taken note of so far)